django-danceschool/django-danceschool/docs/installation.rst

    requirements.txt).
 If you run into issues at this step of the installation, look for these issues first.

-5. Start your Django project, using the ``django-admin`` command.
+4. Start your Django project, using the ``django-admin`` command.
 To avoid having to set a large number of settings manually, we strongly recommend that you use the preexisting installation template as follows.
 Make sure that you are in the folder where you would like your project to be located when you do this.

    ::

-      django-admin startproject --template http://leetucker.net/django-danceschool/danceschool_default_setup.zip <your_project_name>
+      django-admin startproject --template https://raw.githubusercontent.com/leetucker/django-danceschool/master/setup/default_setup.zip <your_project_name>

-  If you would prefer to install manually, then follow the instructions in the :ref:`manual_project_setup`.

-6. Perform initial database migrations
+5. Perform initial database migrations

    ::

        python manage.py migrate

-7. Create a superuser so that you can log into the admin interface (you will be prompted for username and password)
+6. Create a superuser so that you can log into the admin interface (you will be prompted for username and password)

    ::

        python manage.py createsuperuser

-8. **Optional, but strongly recommended:** Run the easy-installer setup script, and follow all prompts.
+7. **Optional, but strongly recommended:** Run the easy-installer setup script, and follow all prompts.
 This script will guide you through the process of setting initial values for many things, creating a few initial pages that many school use, and setting up user groups and